 - external areas of the school (not only their cleanliness but also their security)

-- monitoring of drains/water (prevention of Legionella)
+- monitoring of drains/water (prevention of Legionella) and legionella risk assessment

 - ensuring waste is removed from the site correctly